Inside StarLizard: High Court Filing Lifts Lid on Tony Bloom’s $800 Million Betting Empire

 Cottrell certainly fits the profile.
 Born into an aristocratic family, he is known as a high-stakes gambler who once lost $20 million playing poker in one evening.

-He is also a convicted fraudster who spent eight months in prison in the US for wire fraud.
+He’s also a convicted fraudster who spent eight months in prison in the US for wire fraud.
 In 2014, he was advertising himself on the dark web as an offshore investment expert who could launder money in and out of the US.

 When two FBI agents posing as drug dealers reached out for his services, Cottrell agreed to meet them in Las Vegas to flesh out a deal.

-He was initially charged with 21 felonies, including conspiracy to commit money laundering, wire fraud, blackmail, and extortion, eventually pleading guilty to one count of wire fraud after taking a plea deal.
+He was initially charged with 21 felonies, including conspiracy to commit money laundering, wire fraud, blackmail, and extortion, before eventually pleading guilty to one count of wire fraud after taking a plea deal.

 Profit Split

 Dudfield alleges he was entitled to a 7% share of the profits generated through betting activity run via George Cottrell’s accounts.
-The profit-split divided returns 60% to the syndicate, 33% to Cottrell and 7% to Dudfield, according to the filing.
+The profit-split divided returns 60% to the syndicate, 33% to Cottrell, and 7% to Dudfield, according to the filing.

 The plaintiff claims the syndicate misled him by telling him operations using those accounts had ceased, while in reality it continued to place substantial volumes of bets and generate winnings to which he argues he was contractually owed a share, according to court documents.